Best flea collars for cats 2024 to keep biting insects at bay

 Flea collars either emit a toxic gas or release a substance that spreads throughout the layers of the animal’s skin.
 Some cheaper options only kill fleas that are close in proximity to the collar, while some flea collars for cats can offer whole body protection.

-Alternatives include oral flea treatments, topical flea treatments, natural insect control treatments, such as a spray, or setting up a regular hygiene routine to target and kill fleas, including frequently washing your cat bed and vacuuming.
+When it comes to the best flea treatments for cats, alternatives include oral flea treatments, topical flea treatments, natural insect control treatments, such as a spray, or setting up a regular hygiene routine to target and kill fleas, including frequently washing your cat bed and vacuuming.

 Why cats and dogs need a different flea treatment